Alberta Senate nominee elections

 Alberta is the only Canadian province to hold elections for nominees to be appointed to the Senate of Canada.
-These elections are non-binding, as the appointment of senators is solely the responsibility of the Governor General of Canada on the advice of the Prime Minister.
+These elections are non-binding, as the appointment of senators is solely the responsibility of the Governor General of Canada according to the Constitution of Canada, on the advice of the Prime Minister.

 The process has ultimately resulted in ten elected nominees, five of whom have been appointed to the Senate.
-Scott Tannas is the last elected nominee to still hold their Senate seat.
+Scott Tannas is the last elected nominee to still hold his Senate seat.
 The legislation enabling senate nominee elections initially expired in 2016, a new Act was passed in 2019 and nominee elections resumed in 2021.